kristofhracza/hacking-procedure/Privilege_escalation/windows.md

 ```

 ## AD support accounts
-Often we have the credentials of limited administrative accounts such as `IT``, `helpdesk` or `support`.
-Sometimes, These accounts have an ability reset the password.
+Often we have the credentials of limited administrative accounts such as `IT`, `helpdesk` or `support`.
+Sometimes, These accounts have an ability to reset the passwords.
 *Note that the wording of the account name might be different, but related to aforementioned privileges*

 ## RPC password reset